pozgerab/WynnBuild/README.md

 ![Saved item menu](https://cdn.modrinth.com/data/cached_images/4b6dcc20e856104e46acbf62c9951f9f45e50235.png)

 ## Builder
 You can configure your builds even more with the use of the in-game builder **(/build builder)**.
 You can provide your currently equipped equipment or any saved item.

-## Item Stat Precision
-You can calibrate how precise your stats will be by specifying if the saved item will be passed to the builder as a custom item (precise stats) or as a default item.
-As default, this is set to always use the default item with average rolls.
+You can calibrate how precise your stats will be by setting the **[Precision](#Precision-options)** option As default, this is set to always use the default item with average rolls.
-- **Never**: Items are always passed to the builder as default items, tries to force custom items as default items (rolls always apply)
-- **Off**: Items are passed to the builder as default item unless it is custom.
-- **On**: Items are passed as custom items (precise stats) if the item is selected (doesn't include EMPTY SAFE)
-- **Force**: Forces items to be passed as custom items (even when not selecting items and only using EMPTY SAFE)

 This builder ignores requirements for more customizability.
 ![Builder menu](https://cdn.modrinth.com/data/cached_images/9b5ae01f0888f1ea0836471d061de6139f5fdba0.png)

 _Note: the mod is still under development, more features, easier usage and QoL changes are yet to come._